 Although road crashes are a major concern in all countries in the world, it is even more so in developing and middle-income countries.
 For example, while the global rate of road traffic death is 18.2 per 100,000 population, in Africa this rate is almost 50% higher (26.6 per 100,000 population) (WHO Status Report on Road Safety, 2018).
 Much can be gained by building and reinforcing the local capacity to address this high road toll.

-The Delft Road Safety Course for low and middle-income countries (LMIC) will be held from 6-18 September 2020.
+The Delft Road Safety Course for low and middle-income countries (LMIC) will be held in September 2021 – more information is available here.